 Ta Keo comprises of two terraces, a continuous gallery, libraries, and four corner towers.

 You can easily walk up the temple and enjoy a view of the Angkor area.

 22. Srah Srang

 Srah Sran is a reservoir located south of East Barray.

 It is part of the Angkorian Complex.

-The 10th century ruins of the partially flooded barray comprise of a laterite and sandstone platform, balustrades, lion sculptures guarding the lake and a Garuda.
+The 10th-century ruins comprise of a laterite and sandstone platform, balustrades, lion sculptures guarding the lake, and a Garuda.

 The lake is quite large and still retains water so locals sometimes bathe here.